 The Supreme Court in a five-judge Bench unanimous decision struck down Section 497 IPC, thereby decriminalising adultery.
 It held that Section 497 is an archaic and paternalistic law, which infringes upon women’s autonomy and dignity.

 4. Arrested Activist (Romila Thapar v.
 UOI) - In August, the Union and State Governments decided to act against “Urban Naxals” by arresting 5 Activists – Varavara Rao, Sudha Bharadwaj, Arun Fereira, Gautam Navlakha and Vernon Gonsalves.

 In response, five eminent citizens approached the Supreme Court under Article 32 of the Constitution, challenging the arrests of the five activists on 28th August 2018.
 They argued that the State had made the arrests arbitrarily to curb dissent and, thereby, violated the activists' constitutional rights to equality before the law, free expression and personal liberty.

 The Supreme Court in a 2:1 verdict rejected the plea for a Special Investigation Team (SIT) probe into the arrests.

 1. Constitutionality of Aadhaar Act (K.S.
 Puttaswamy v.
-UOI) – In 2017, a 9 judge bench of Supreme Court recognised the fundamental right to privacy.
+UOI) - In 2017, a nine-judge Bench of the Supreme Court recognised the fundamental right to privacy.
 As a result, in 2018, the Supreme Court tested whether the Aadhaar Act infringed upon the right to privacy.

 In a 4:1 split judgment, the Court upheld the constitutionality of the Aadhaar Act but curtailed its wide ambit by striking down provisions which had allowed non-state parties to make Aadhaar mandatory.
-Crucially, the Court did not strike down Section 7, which makes Aadhaar mandatory for availing State subsidies, benefits and challenge.
+Crucially, the Court did not strike down Section 7, which makes Aadhaar mandatory for availing State subsidies.